-For over 30 years, our caring professionals have served Southwest Riverside County with quality, state-of-the art hospice care.
+For the past 40 years, our caring professionals have served Southwest Riverside County with quality, state-of-the art hospice care.
 As your local community hospice, we are uniquely qualified to serve you and your family with expert care as we foster reverence for life, relief of suffering, and compassion in loss.
 Our physicians work exclusively for Hospice of the Valleys and dedicate 100% of their time to our patients while maintaining low case loads.

 With a simple phone call to Hospice of the Valleys at (951) 200-7800.
 Hospice care can begin immediately for those who qualify and we will contact your physician to obtain a referral.